Historic Quaker Houses of Delaware County, PA

 John Worrall was the wealthiest landowner in Edgmont Township.
 He was a member of the Governor's Council and served in the Provincial Assembly.
 He also was a county assessor.

-John Worrall’s first wife was Frances Yardley whom he married in 1683.
+John Worrall married his first wife, Frances Yardley, in 1683.
 She lived on the Edgmont property from the time they settled there in 1685 until her death in 1712.
 In 1714, John married his second wife, Sarah Goodwin, the daughter of Welsh Quaker immigrants.
 Sarah resided in the house for the remainder of John's life, raising nine children there and remaining at the estate until her death around 1755.

 The ca. 1685 Brick House: